qrohlf/trianglify/Readme.md

 ### points

 Array of points ([x, y]) to trianglulate.
 When not specified an array randomised points is generated filling the space.

-# License

-Trianglify is GPLv3 licensed.
-Please [contact me](mailto:qr@qrohlf.com) if you are interested in purchasing Trianglify under an alternative license.